Yuna599/Lucky-Charms/navigation/simplegame.md

 search_exclude: true
 permalink: /simplegame/
 ---
-# Slope Game
+# Play the Slope Game!

-Below is a playable version of the Slope Game.
-Use the arrow keys to control the ball.
+Use the left and right arrow keys to control the ball.
+Avoid obstacles to keep playing!

 ```html
 <!DOCTYPE html>